dotnet/csharpstandard/standard/attributes.md

 ## 22.1 General

 Much of the C# language enables the programmer to specify declarative information about the entities defined in the program.
-For example, the accessibility of a method in a class is specified by decorating it with the *method_modifiers* `public`, `protected`, `internal`, and `private`.
+For example, the accessibility of a method in a class is specified by decorating it with the *method_modifier*s `public`, `protected`, `internal`, and `private`.

 C# enables programmers to invent new kinds of declarative information, called ***attributes.*** Programmers can then attach attributes to various program entities, and retrieve attribute information in a run-time environment.